What do you do as a trauma recovery coach?

 Before becoming a trauma recovery coach, I was a teacher and college professor.
 Early in my career I was a middle and high school English teacher.
 Later I earned a Ph.D. in Curriculum & Instruction from the University of North Carolina at Charlotte.
 Afterwards, I held a tenure-track Assistant Professor of Education appointment in the School of Education at Claflin University and USC Upstate.

-After several years of trying to teach and maintain my recovery, it became evident that I had to change careers.
+I became a trauma recovery coach because after several years of trying to teach in the classroom and maintain my recovery, it became evident I had to change careers.
 I decided to use my teaching skills and do what I love: help people heal.
 So, in December 2020, while out on long-term disability leave from my teaching position, I started Pills and Skills Recovery LLC, my trauma recovery coaching service.

 Coaching sessions last 1 hour.

 Are your coaching sessions online or in person?